NannyML/nannyml/docs/glossary.rst

 .. glossary::

+    Alert
+        An alert refers to a variable at a particular chunk that gets flagged for possible data drift.
+The alert is raised after the drift functionality of NannyML finds the drift characteristics for this variable and chunk to be suspect.

     Butterfly dataset
-        A dataset used in :ref:`<data-reconstruction-pca>` to give an example where univariate drift statistics are insufficient in detecting complex data drifts in multidimensional data.
+        A dataset used in :ref:`data-reconstruction-pca` to give an example where univariate drift statistics are insufficient in detecting complex data drifts in multidimensional data.